Haytor Rocks at climb’s finish.

-Haytor Vale is a rolling 5.4 kilometer climb that begins just east of Bovey Tracey, Devon County, travels through Haytor Vale and ends at Haytor Rocks.
-O.k. - where’s the name derive from?
-As best we can tell, from the area of Hay and “Tor” being the rock formations in the area:
+Haytor Vale is a rolling 5.4 kilometer climb that beginning just east of Bovey Tracey, Devon County, travelling through Haytor Vale, and ending at Haytor Rocks.
+As best we can tell, this Vale’s interesting name comes from the area of hay, as well as the word “tor,” which refers to the the rock formations in the area.
+A “tor” is a “large, free-standing rock outcrop that rises abruptly from the surrounding smooth and gentle slopes of rounded hill summit or ridge crest” (Tor).

 “Haytor, also known as Haytor Rocks, Hay Tor, or occasionally Hey Tor, is a granite tor on the eastern edge of Dartmoor in the English county of Devon.
 It is at grid reference SX757770, near the village of Haytor Vale in the parish of Ilsington.
 There is an electoral ward with the same name.
-The population at the 2011 census is 2,862.”
-Wikipedia - Haytor
+The population at the 2011 census is 2,862” (Haytor).

-We ride through tree bordered roadway the first half of the climb and then into the open for the last 2 kilometers with the Haytor rocks in site.
-There is plenty of hiking at the top.
+We ride through tree bordered roadway the first half of the climb, then into the open for the last 2 kilometers with the Haytor rocks in site.
+There is plenty of hiking to be done at the top.
 We saw no cyclists during our time on the hill, but many hikers enjoying the area.

 This is a popular cycling area.